smart-data-models/dataModel.WasteManagement/WasteContainerModel/doc/spec_IT.md

         model: https://schema.org/Number
         type: Property
     modelName:
-      description: 'Name of the model as given by the manufacturer.
-This attribute is different than name which is just a codename usually given by municipalities.'
+      description: Name of the model as given by the manufacturer.
+This attribute is different than name which is just a codename usually given by municipalities
       type: string
       x-ngsi:
         type: Property
     name:
-      description: 'The name of this item.'
+      description: The name of this item
       type: string
       x-ngsi:
         type: Property
     owner:
-      description: 'A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)'
+      description: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)
       items:
-        anyOf: *wastecontainermodel_-_properties_-_owner_-_items_-_anyof
+        anyOf:
+          - description: Identifier format of any NGSI entity
+            maxLength: 256
+            minLength: 1
+            pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
+            type: string
+            x-ngsi:
+              type: Property
+          - description: Identifier format of any NGSI entity
+            format: uri
+            type: string
+            x-ngsi:
+              type: Property
-        description: 'Property.
-Unique identifier of the entity'
+        description: Unique identifier of the entity
+        x-ngsi:
+          type: Property
       type: array
       x-ngsi:
         type: Property